Your Property. Our Priority.

 Are Cicada Killers Dangerous?

-Males are more aggressive and will dive-bomb, trying to scare you away form a nest.
+Males are more aggressive and will dive-bomb, trying to scare you away from their nest.
 But they are harmless because they cannot sting.
 It’s all an act!
-They are, however, dangerous to cicadas – which is a good thing.

 Are Cicada Killers Dangerous to Dogs?

-Cicada killers and dogs usually get along.
-But, if a dog catches a female cicada killer and gets stung, it can be painful and potentially dangerous, due to the venom.
-When the sting happens in the dog’s mouth, it is considerably more dangerous.
+But if a dog catches a female cicada killer and gets stung, it can be painful and potentially dangerous, due to the venom.

 Are Cicada Killers Bad?